How to Make Crossbow Bolts

 Shape, Straighten and Cure the Shaft

-Step 1 – Any bends are brought to light by rolling the shaft in an arrow spinner.
 Any curves detected should be faired by holding the arrow firmly on a flat surface and rolling it with the palms.
-Repeat it till it appears straight and true in the spinner.
-This is a very important step and make sure before proceeding.

-Step 2 – Seal your shaft by brushing with the acrylic floor finish and leave it to dry for 3-4 hours.
+Step 2 – Seal your shaft by brushing it with the acrylic floor finish and leave it to dry for 3-4 hours.
 Sand lightly and repeat for 3 coats.

 Shaping The Ends

-Using the taper tool which looks like an oversized pencil sharpener to taper the shaft at one end to fit the nock.
 The taper tool makes both 5 and 11° tapers; choose 11°.
 The tip has to be longer than the end at the nock.

 Fetch The Bolts

 The length of each fletching must be similar with a slight variation.
+The fletching goes on the bracket jig.

 The shaft and the bracket should be clasped together.
 The bracket latches on the jig with magnets.
-Position the bracket carefully to where you wish the fletching to be precisely.

 To reposition the shaft for the following fletching, turn the dial, as shown in the figure above.